zapal-tech/matrix-stack/README.md

 ## Todo

+ * [ ] mention this from synapse/contrib/docker*
+ * [ ] pop up https://element in your browser once synapse has started up successfully for the first time, perhaps
  * [ ] test $VOLUME_PATH (or remove it)
  * [ ] swap nginx for caddy or traefik to simplify Letsencrypt
  * [ ] set up livekit TURN (tcp & udp port 443) for better firewall traversal and voip performance